 You should study and practice the following leg blocks.
 Sometimes using the legs is the only effective way to limit or prevent an attack from an opponent.
 There are quite a large number of these blocks and many more that you could imagine.
 Study and practice these blocks often.

 A Note on Soto and Uchi

 Within the martial arts the term Soto usually refers to a position to the outside of something.
 The term Uchi usually refers to a position on the inside of something.
-This seems simple enough, but the terms are not used consistently from one martial art to another.
+This seems simple enough, but the terms are not used consistently from one martial art to another or in various circumstances.